A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Review of Designs

-Bootstrap aggregating CRM is similar to POCRM as they both end up with using one-dimensional CRM to identify the MTD.
-However, bCRM keeps updating the toxicity ordering of dose combinations rather than pre-specifying fixed orderings.
+Bootstrap aggregating CRM is similar to POCRM as they both use one-dimensional CRM to identify the MTD.
+However, bCRM keeps updating the toxicity ordering of dose combinations rather than pre-specifying them.